JCMarcelis/Computational_Finance/README.md

 ## Financial data science, option pricing, and hedging
 The main python notebook contains all the plots created by the code from the src folder.
+* [volatility.py](src/volatility.py): contains all the code for the volatility part.
 * [hedging_sim.py](src/hedging_sim.py): contains all the code for the hedging simulation.